myaut/dtrace-stap-book/book/kernel/proc.md

 ![image:forkproc](forkproc.png)

 Unlike Windows, in Unix process is spawned in two stages:
  * Parent process calls `fork()` system call.
-Kernel create exact copy of a parent process including address space (which is available in copy-on-write mode) and open files, and gives it a new PID.
+Kernel creates exact copy of a parent process including address space (which is available in copy-on-write mode) and open files, and gives it a new PID.
 If `fork()` was successful, it will return in the context of two processes (parent and child), with the same instruction pointer.
 Following code usually closes files in child, resets signals, etc.
  * Child process calls `execve()` system call, which replaces address space of a process with a new one based on binary which is passed to `execve()` call.

 !!!
 WARN
-There is a simpler call, `vfork()`, which will not cause copying of an address space, which will make it a bit more effecient.
+There is a simpler call, `vfork()`, which will not cause copying of an address space, which will make it a bit more efficient.
 Linux features universal `clone()` call which allow to choose which features of a process should be cloned, but in the end, all these calls are wrappers for `do_fork()` function.
 !!!

 When child process finishes its job, it will call `exit()` system call.
 However, process may be killed by a kernel due to incorrect condition (like triggering kernel oops) or machine fault.
-If parent wants to wait until child process finishes, it will call `wait()` system call (or `waitid()` and similiar calls), which will stop parent from executing until child exits.
+If parent wants to wait until child process finishes, it will call `wait()` system call (or `waitid()` and similar calls), which will stop parent from executing until child exits.
 `wait()` call also receive process exit code, so only after that corresponding `task_struct` will be destroyed.
 If no process waited on a child, and child is exited, it will be treated as _zombie_ process.
 Parent process may be also notified by kernel with `SIGCHLD` signal.

 Processes may be traced with kprocess and scheduler tapsets in SystemTap, or DTrace proc provider.
 System calls may be traced with appropriate probes too.
 Here are some useful probes: